sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

   --cpu                                              Easy way to enable both chrome.timeline and CPU long tasks.  [boolean] --chrome.CPUThrottlingRate                         Enables CPU throttling to emulate slow CPUs.
 Throttling rate as a slowdown factor (1 is no throttle, 2 is 2x slowdown, etc)  [number]
   --chrome.includeResponseBodies                     Include response bodies in the HAR file.
 At the moment we only support the HTML of the main request.  [choices: "none", "html"] [default: "none"]
-  --chrome.cdp.performance                           Collect Chrome perfromance metrics from Chrome DevTools Protocol  [boolean] [default: true]
+  --chrome.cdp.performance                           Collect Chrome performance metrics from Chrome DevTools Protocol  [boolean] [default: true]
   --chrome.blockDomainsExcept, --blockDomainsExcept  Block all domains except this domain.
 Use it multiple time to keep multiple domains.
 You can also wildcard domains like *.sitespeed.io.
 Use this when you wanna block out all third parties.

 firefox